openedx/docs.openedx.org/source/educators/how-tos/course_development/exercise_tools/CreateORAAssignment.rst

 .. note::
    The times that you set are in Coordinated Universal Time (UTC).
-To verify that you have specified the times that you intend, use a time zone converter such as :ref:`Time and Date Time Zone Converter`.
+To verify that you have specified the times that you intend, use a time zone converter such as `Time and Date Time Zone Converter`_.

 .. note::
    If you choose to specify these dates manually, the course grace period setting